seborama/govcr/README.md

 ### Recipe: Cassette decryption

-**govcr** provides a CLI utility to decrypt existing cassette files, should we want to.
+**govcr** provides a CLI utility to decrypt existing cassette files, should this be wanted.

 The command is located in the `cmd/govcr` folder, to install it: